yevhen/Nake/README.md

 Write("$NakeWorkingDirectory$");    //        are automatically created by Nake

-var root = "$NakeScriptDirectory$"; //   this is how you can get script directory and it's Env.Var["NakeScriptDirectory];      //   always inlined and not available from environment
+var root = "$NakeScriptDirectory$"; //   this is how you can get script directory and it's Env.Var["NakeScriptDirectory"];     //   always inlined and not available from environment

 Write("{{esc}}");                   //  will simply print {esc} (no string interpolation) Write("$$esc$$");                   //  will simply print $esc$ (no env variable inlining)